 As a GPSA grant reader, you ultimately determine which graduate and professional students will be awarded funding each semester.
 This is a great way to learn about our grants process, hone your own grant writing skills, and get involved with GPSA.
 All enrolled, degree-seeking graduate students are eligible to become readers.
 We require our grant readers to attend a short training session and score 15-20 applications each (3-4 hours of work).
 We also ask that readers be available to read last minute applications, re-read applications, and be available to attend any appeals that may arise.
 For their efforts, all readers receive a $50 stipend.

-Students interested in becoming a grant reader must attend a short training session.
+The scoring rubric and requirements for GPSA grant applications have changed.
+Students interested in becoming a grant reader must attend a grant reader training session.
 If you are interested, please fill out out the signup form by clicking the link below The grants committee will contact you with details about the training sessions and dates.

 Reader Training Dates

-**Readers are hired in the order of first trained, as needed according to number of applicants each semester.
+**Readers are hired as needed according to number of applicants each semester.